thaneshp/blog/_posts/2021-08-05-How-to-pass-GCP-DevOps-Cert.md

 Spend some time familiarising yourself with these terms.
 This is a crucial SRE concept that will almost certainly be on the exam.

-Personally, I found these terms tricky to understand, but this video explains it quite well. [https://www.youtube.com/watch?v=LKpIirL8f-I](https://www.youtube.com/watch?v=LKpIirL8f-I).
+Personally, I found these terms tricky to understand, but this video explains them quite well. [https://www.youtube.com/watch?v=LKpIirL8f-I](https://www.youtube.com/watch?v=LKpIirL8f-I).

 Besides this video, read articles online and watch other youtube videos to cement your understanding further.
 I believe having a firm grasp on this is worth your time.

 # 5. Logging, Monitoring and Observability

 This is a big part of SRE work, and I've heard it's about 30% of the exam.
-I recommend going through this thoroughly as there's quite a number of services that appear similar, but do different things.
+I recommend going through this thoroughly as there's quite a number of services that appear similar but do different things.

 To prepare for this, check out this Coursera course.
 You can sign up for the free 7-day trial if you don't have a subscription.